-Figures 5, 8 and 9 operate as learning curves [22].
+Figures 5, 8 and 9 operate as learning curves [25].
 In the first step only the most recent transactions (December 2014) are considered and at each step older transactions are included.
 Overall, we see that the performance increases with each extra month of transactions that is included in the features space, with the largest increase occurring in the beginning between 1 and 2 months.
-The model that seems to benefit the most from additional data is the implied network.
-Contrary to previous studies [12], we do not increase the number of clients, but the number of counterparties and known transactions per client.
-Nonetheless, we find the same conclusions: when working with fine-grained data, bigger is better.
-However, the performance improvement caused by adding more transactions levels off after a certain point [18].
+The model that seems to benefit the most from additional data is the implied (PSN) network.
+Contrary to previous studies [13], we do not increase the number of clients, but the number of counterparties and known transactions per client.
+Nonetheless, we find the same conclusions: when working with fine-grained data, bigger is better [13, 20].